Java 10 Local variables Type Inference tutorials with examples

 }

-local variables declaration and diamond operator in Java 7 collides and confusion the developers.
+Disadvantages Local variables declaration and the diamond operator in Java 7 can collide, leading to confusion among developers.

 Conclusion